matloff/worthycsds/README.md

 what formula to plug into.
 It really is an art, not a science.
 My Google query on ``overfitting'' yielded 6,560,000 results!
 Again, careful thought about the subject matter is key.

+Absolutely central to ML in particular and predictive modeling in general is the distinction between conditional and unconditional probability, especially the conditional mean.
+Again, keep the intuition in mind throughout your study of ML.

 ## The role of math courses